Citizens United (organization)

-Citizens United is a conservative, i.e., right-wing, 501(c)(4) nonprofit organization in the United States founded in 1988.
+Citizens United is an American conservative nonprofit organization founded in 1988.
 In 2010, the organization won a U.S. Supreme Court case known as Citizens United v.
 FEC.
 The Court ruled that corporations and unions could not be prohibited from making independent expenditures in federal elections, citing First Amendment protections of free speech.
-As of 2025, the organization’s president and chairman is David Bossie.
+As of 2025, the organization's president and chairman is David Bossie.

 Overview

 Citizens United's stated mission is to restore the United States government to "citizens' control, through a combination of education, advocacy, and grass-roots organization" seeking to "reassert the traditional American values of limited government, freedom of enterprise, strong families, and national sovereignty and security."
 Citizens United is a conservative political advocacy group organized under Section 501(c)4 of the federal tax code, meaning that donations are not tax deductible.
 To fulfill this mission, Citizens United produces television commercials, web advertisements, and documentary films.
 CU film Perfect Valor was named Best Documentary at the GI Film Festival, and Ronald Reagan: Rendezvous with Destiny also received a Remi Award at the WorldFest-Houston International Film Festival.

 David Bossie has been its president since 2000.
 In 2016, he took a leave of absence to be deputy campaign manager of Donald Trump's campaign for President of the United States.
 The offices of the organization are on Pennsylvania Avenue in the Capitol Hill area of Washington, D.C.